iq-coryp/documentation-testing/pages/guides/ea-guide.md

 * Order `Status` is set to `Pending`
 * A {{Customer}} is created and associated with the Order

-Orders can be synched to an external system using [Getting Pending Orders by Location](/api/orders/#getting-pending-orders-by-location).
+Orders can be synced to an external system using [Getting Pending Orders by Location](/api/orders/#getting-pending-orders-by-location).

 Syncing Orders might be used to: